Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 In \cite{muller+:pumping} one considers the following stroboscopic evolution using an ancillary dissipative qubit or mode which approximately gives rise to such Lindblad equation.
 The idea is to alternate (or {\em trotterize}) the coherent evolution with $H$ and the dissipative evolution with ${\cal L}$ for short periods of time $\tau$ so that $\exp(\tau {\cal L}_{tot}) \approx \exp(-i \tau [H,.]) \exp(\tau {\cal L})$.
 The dynamics of $H$ can be obtained by a small modification of the parity check measurement circuits in Fig.~\ref{fig:paritycheck}: for the evolution $\exp(-i \theta P)$ where $P$ is a multi-qubit Pauli operator we can use the circuit in Fig.~\ref{fig:paritycheck}(b).

 The dissipative evolution ${\cal L}$ could be implemented for short times $\tau \ll 1$ using a circuit consisting of a dissipative ancilla coupled to the four qubits as in Fig.~\ref{fig:paritycheck}(d).
-Instead of immediately measuring the ancilla qubit, we apply a CNOT with the ancilla qubit as control and qubit 1 as target (to change the parity of the odd states to even), followed by decay ($\sigma_-$) of the ancilla qubit from $\ket{1}$ to $\ket{0}$.
-These ideas of stabilizer pumping were experimentally tested on two and four ion-trap qubits in Ref.~\cite{barreiro+:stab}.
+At the end of this circuit, instead of immediately measuring the ancilla qubit, we apply a CNOT with the ancilla qubit as control and qubit 1 as target (to change the parity of the odd states to even).
+This is then followed by natural dissipation of the ancilla qubit ($T_1$ process) so any amplitude in the $\ket{1}$ state is transferred to $\ket{0}$.
+This means that the ancilla qubit is effectively reset and can be used for the next round of application of $\exp(\tau {\cal L})$.

+These ideas of stabilizer pumping were experimentally tested on two and four ion-trap qubits in \cite{barreiro+:stab}.
+The use of this kind of extremely local feedback is limited as the dissipative evolution applies a correction only depending on the outcome of a single parity check whereas classical decoding in general makes decisions on the outcomes of many parity checks.
+We will continue the discussion on local decoders for the surface code in Section \ref{sec:disc_pract}. \\